Cantonese opera: Development in Hong Kong

 Beginning in the 1950s immigrants fled Shanghai to areas such as North Point.
 Their arrival significantly boosted the Cantonese opera fan-base.
 Also, the Chinese Government wanted to deliver the message of socialist revolution to Chinese people under colonial governance in Hong Kong.
-Agents of the Chinese government founded newspaper platforms, such as Ta Kung Pao (大公報) and Chang Cheung Hua Pao (長城畫報) to promote Cantonese Opera to the Hong Kong audience.
-These new platforms were used to promote new Cantonese Opera releases.
-This helped to boost the popularity of Cantonese Opera among the Hong Kong audience.
-Gradually, Cantonese Opera became a part of daily entertainment activity in the colony.
+Agents of the Chinese government founded newspaper platforms, such as Ta Kung Pao (大公報) and Chang Cheung Hua Pao (長城畫報) to promote Cantonese opera to the Hong Kong audience.
+These new platforms were used to promote new Cantonese opera releases.
+This helped to boost the popularity of Cantonese opera among the Hong Kong audience.
+Gradually, Cantonese opera became a part of daily entertainment in the colony.

-The popularity of a Cantonese Opera continued to grow during the 1960s.
+The popularity of Cantonese opera continued to grow during the 1960s.
 More theatres were established in Sheung Wan and Sai Wan, which became important entertainment districts.
 Later, performances began to be held in playgrounds, which provided more opportunities to develop Cantonese Opera in Hong Kong.
 As the variety of venues grew, so the variety of audiences became wider.
-However, Cantonese Opera began to decline as TV and cinema started to develop in the late 1960s.
-Compared to Cantonese Opera, cinema was cheaper and TV was more convenient.
+However, Cantonese opera began to decline as TV and cinema started to develop in the late 1960s.
+Compared to Cantonese opera, cinema was cheaper and TV was more convenient.
 Subsequently, some theatres started to be repurposed as commercial or residential buildings.
-The resulting decline in available theatres further contributed to the decline of Cantonese Opera in the territory.
+The resulting decline in available theatres further contributed to the decline of Cantonese opera in the territory.

-Since the demolition of Lee Theatre and the closing down of many stages (Tai Ping Theatre, Ko Shing Theatre, Paladium Theatre, Astor Theatre or former Po Hing Theatre, Kai Tak Amusement Park and Lai Chi Kok Amusement Park) that were dedicated to Cantonese genre throughout the decades, Hong Kong's Sunbeam Theatre is one of the last facilities that is still standing to exhibit Cantonese Opera.
+Since the demolition of Lee Theatre and the closing down of many stages (Tai Ping Theatre, Ko Shing Theatre, Paladium Theatre, Astor Theatre or former Po Hing Theatre, Kai Tak Amusement Park and Lai Chi Kok Amusement Park) that were dedicated to the Cantonese genre throughout the decades, Hong Kong's Sunbeam Theatre is one of the last facilities that is still standing to exhibit Cantonese opera.